Clash of the Titans (1981 film): Critical reception

 Christopher John reviewed Clash of the Titans in Ares Magazine #9 and commented that "Clash of the Titans is still one of Harryhausen's best works.
 It has a decent script, a fine cast, and a lot of good effects.
 The problem lies in the little things.
 If, in truth, it was to be a clash of the titans, then that is who should have been featured; it should have been either the gods' or Perseus' story, not both.
 The film falls between two schools... and even Harryhausen can't save it no matter how excellent his magic."

+C. J. Henderson reviewed Clash of the Titans for Pegasus magazine and stated that "For years, people had been saying that, if Harryhausen could get his hands on a decent budget, he would turn out the greatest fantasy film ever made.
+Well, after finally being given a monumental $20,000,000.00 to play with, the revered creator of dynarama not only did not make the best fantasy film ever made, but he did not even make his own best film.
+Clash ranks low on the Harryhausen ladder, containing some of his worst special effects."

 In a book published in 2000, Stephen R. Wilk suggested that "most people today who are aware of the story of Perseus and Medusa owe their knowledge to" the film.

 Legacy

-The four-issue comic book miniseries Wrath of the Titans (2007), released by TidalWave Productions as part of their Ray Harryhausen Signature Series, picked up the story 5 years after the events of the film.
+The four-issue comic book miniseries Wrath of the Titans (2007), released by TidalWave Productions as part of their Ray Harryhausen Signature Series, picked up the story five years after the events of the film.

-Harry Hamlin reprised his role as Perseus for the video game, God of War II (2007).
+Harry Hamlin reprised his role as Perseus for the video game God of War II (2007).

-The 3D remake Clash of the Titans (2010) and its sequel Wrath of the Titans (2012) were released by the property's current rights holder Warner Bros. (through Turner Entertainment Co., WB's sister company) The Kraken would appear in The Lego Batman Movie as one of the villains rallied by the Joker to destroy Gotham City.
-Bubo made an appearance in "The Trouble With Truth", an episode of the animated series Justice League Action.
+The 3D remake Clash of the Titans (2010) and its sequel Wrath of the Titans (2012) were released by the property's current rights holder Warner Bros. (through Turner Entertainment Co., WB's sister company).
+The Kraken appears in The Lego Batman Movie as one of the villains rallied by the Joker to destroy Gotham City.
+Bubo made an appearance in "The Trouble with Truth", an episode of the animated series Justice League Action.

+Abandoned follow-up

+Ray Harryhausen and producer Charles H. Schneer intended to produce another film based on Greek mythology titled Force of the Trojans.
+Harryhausen did some pre-production work on the project, however, Harryhausen made the announcement at the 1985 San Jose Film Festival that he intended to retire in order to spend time with his family and enjoy leisure time.
+Harryhausen also hinted that the inundation of effects heavy productions popularized by George Lucas and Steven Spielberg may have contributed to his decision to retire.